themonsterdev/simple-script/documentation/introduction/overview.md

 # Overview

-Welcome to the documentation for our programming language!
+Welcome to the Simple Script documentation!
 This document provides an introduction to the language, its features, and how to get started.